Trafikandars-Labs/Snowflake/README.md

 # Snowflake
-A machine for dispersing snowflakes/confetti on the stage.
+A machine for dispersing snowflakes/confetti on stage.
 (DMX)